Ford Mustang SVT Cobra: 2001

-With the above list of changes, the 2001 Cobra was able to go 0-60 mph in 5.4 seconds and do the quarter-mile in 13.8 seconds at 102 mph.
+With the above list of changes (not including cosmetic changes), the 2001 Cobra was able to go 0-60 mph in 5.4 seconds and do the quarter-mile in 13.8 seconds at 102 mph.
 The cars were electronically limited to a top speed of 150 mph.

 Paint and interior trim

 The 2001 Cobra was available in eight exterior paint colors, as shown in the table below.
 There were only two interior color choices: dark charcoal (the interior was dark charcoal with the seats having dark charcoal leather bolsters with medium graphite Alcantara inserts) or medium parchment (the interior was medium parchment, but the seats had chocolate brown leather bolsters with medium parchment Alcantara inserts).
 The Cobra emblem on the front seatbacks was embroidered in a somewhat darker color than the suede inserts to provide a subtle contrast.
 On Cobra convertibles, the vinyl top was available in black, parchment, or white, and was the same one used on regular 2001 Mustang convertibles.